 When I use applique within a quilt, I prefer to satin stitch the edges rather than using a super glue that can’t be quilted.
 The picture below show a portion of the quilt during the design phase where I’ve pinned cut pieces to decide their placement.

 I loved creating this work.
 After about a week or so of cutting small pieces and attaching them to my design wall, I thought this piece might well have been named “Currents,” for a definite flow had developed with the direction of the waves – almost beyond my control.

-In the final design of the quilt, I subtracted items that were distracting along with adding other features and also positioned the jellyfish so that its ‘flow’ was in sync with the currents.
+In the final design of the quilt, I subtracted distractions and finishing touches, repositioning the jellyfish, for instance, so that its ‘flow’ was in sync with the currents.
 I used fabric from several gorgeous dresses the mother had worn to the weddings of her children to construct the slightly hidden school of fish (as well as the jellyfish).

 The outer border was constructed of denim cotton which I bought because I needed to use the mother’s clothes on other quilts.
 I chose an ornate luxurious quilting pattern (a Loricles ‘Cosmos’ template) for the quilting.
 For the backing I used a Japanese material showing stylized blue waves, as my customer loved Asian fabrics.
 The wave pattern was appropriate, of course, but the color matched as well.